Wielkimati/GBFR-Slimepede-Farm/README.md

 No need to restart the script from .exe when you disable it, like with Slime script.
 ## Contact
 Created by [@Wielkimati](https://github.com/Wielkimati)

-if you'd like to contact me, I prefer Discord: Wielkimati.
-But if you'd like to ask about any issue you're having, PLEASE, PRETTY PLEASE, make sure you've followed all of the instructions listed here.
-My discord is getting spammed enough with those.
-It's my first experience with writing anything on AHK, so feedback and tips are appreciated.